- About Us

 |Spring 2014 Program||$ 13,990|

-The program price includes tuition and fees, pre-departure materials, guidance with applying for a visa, orientation, housing, weekly activities, all textbooks, the services of a full-time Resident Director, medical and evacuation insurance, a two-week Field Study Trip, and a nearby weekend trip.
+The program price includes tuition and fees, pre-departure materials, guidance with applying for a visa, orientation, housing, weekly activities and any program excursions, all textbooks, the services of a full-time Resident Director, medical and evacuation insurance, and a two-week Field Study Trip.

 The program price does not include airfare to China, meals, passport and visa fees, independent travel, and other items not mentioned as included.

 The Alliance encourages students to enroll for more than one term and to consider studying with more than one Alliance program.
 Students who continue into a second term with the Alliance receive a $500 discount on the program fee for the second term.
 All combinations (two semesters, semester plus summer, two semesters plus summer) are possible.

-Students are housed on campus in a newly renovated campus hotel/dormitory building.
-The SNU dormitory building is located on the residential side of campus and is surrounded by restaurants, a convenient store, and the campus medical clinic.
-The dormitory building is a 10 minute walk from the campus athletic fields (soccer, basketball, tennis courts, ping pong tables, and badminton), and an 8 to 10 minute walk from the Alliance office and classroom building.
+Students are housed on campus in a campus hotel/dormitory building.
+The SNU dormitory building is located on the residential side of campus and is surrounded by restaurants, a convenience store, and the campus medical clinic.
+The dormitory building is a 10 minute walk from the campus athletic fields (soccer, basketball, tennis courts, ping pong tables, and badminton) and gymnasium, and an 8 to 10 minute walk from the Alliance office and classroom building.
 Each dorm room will house one Alliance student and one Chinese roommate.
 Dorm rooms are equipped with a private bathroom and shower, cable, internet, television, beds, desks, cabinetry, and heating/AC.
 Pillows, blankets and bed sheets are provided by the dorm.
 Towels are not provided.
-Laundry facilities and a shared kitchen are located in the dorm building on the second floor.
+Laundry facilities and a shared kitchen are located in the dorm building.